Anita Moorjani: Professional life

 Moorjani submitted the description of her NDE and subsequent healing to the Near Death Experience Research Foundation (NDERF) website, a site owned and run by oncologist Jeffrey Long and his wife, Jody Long, a family law attorney.

 Moorjani's story came to the attention of American self-help author, Wayne Dyer, who contacted his publishers, Hay House, asking them to locate her and suggest that she write a book, which they would publish.

-Dying to be Me was published in March 2012, and hit The New York Times bestsellers list two weeks after its release.
-Moorjani was then invited to be on Wayne Dyer's PBS special titled "Wishes Fulfilled", and since then, has been interviewed on "Fox And Friends," CNN's "Anderson Cooper 360," National Geographic International, Karen Davila's Headstart on ANC Philippines, and many others.
-Dying to be Me has subsequently sold over a million copies worldwide, and has been published in more than 40 languages.
+Dying to Be Me was published in March 2012, and hit The New York Times bestsellers list two weeks after its release.
+Moorjani was then invited to be on Wayne Dyer's PBS special titled Wishes Fulfilled, and since then, has been interviewed on Fox And Friends, CNN's Anderson Cooper 360, National Geographic Channels International, Karen Davila's Headstart on ANC Philippines, and many others.
+Dying to Be Me has subsequently sold over a million copies worldwide, and has been published in more than 40 languages.

 In January 2016, Moorjani's case attracted the attention of Dr. Oz, who scrutinized her medical records, and subsequently invited her to be on his show.

-In the years following, Moorjani has published three additional books: "What if this is Heaven" (Hay House 2016), a self-published children's book "Love - A Story About Who You Truly Are" (2017), and most recently, the self-empowering "Sensitive is the New Strong" (Simon and Schuster, 2021).
+In the years following, Moorjani has published three additional books: What If This Is Heaven (Hay House, 2016), a self-published children's book Love: A Story About Who You Truly Are (2017), and, most recently, the self-empowering Sensitive Is the New Strong (Simon and Schuster, 2021).

 Skeptics criticize Moorjani's message.
 Vicky Allen, journalist at The Herald Scotland, states "These people are at the centre of a disturbing approach to illness, and cancer in particular, that sees it as a disease to be tackled with the mind and positive thinking.
 It is a movement which many within the medical establishment believe is dangerous."
-Peter Allmark of Sheffield Hallam University, co-author of a 2011 paper, A Critique Of Positive Thinking In Cancer Care, denounces the approach as "quackery".
+Peter Allmark of Sheffield Hallam University, co-author of the 2011 paper "A Critique Of Positive Thinking In Cancer Care", denounces the approach as "quackery".

 Medical explanation of recovery from cancer

 According to one article, oncologist–hematologist T.K.
 Chan, who treated Moorjani at the critical stage of her illness, ascribed her recovery to the draining of her lungs carried out by medical specialists after she had been admitted to hospital, followed by chemotherapy, which she had refused for four years.
 Chan stated, "with lymphoma, it's never too late," and "Hodgkin's disease is quite curable ... it can have a dramatic response to chemotherapy".
-On the same article, oncologist Peter Ko, who arranged to see Moorjani and all her medical records on a visit in November 2006, declared that chemotherapy could not have occasioned such a dramatic recovery, and also that it could have been highly toxic, considering the state of her failing organs.
+In the same article, oncologist Peter Ko, who arranged to see Moorjani and all her medical records on a visit in November 2006, declared that chemotherapy could not have occasioned such a dramatic recovery, and also that it could have been highly toxic, considering the state of her failing organs.
 Ko stated, "either her mind or body was able to send a message to the cancer cells to turn off the mutated genes" and "chemotherapy does work well with Hodgkin's, but I've never seen it work like this".